HenrySpartGlobal/flash/readme.md

 Slap this on a second monitor and you should be Challenger in 2 weeks

-### Running this everyday
+### Step 3 - Running via Bat
 The steps above was just step by step.
 But you can run the script via bat.

-Open the `run_flash.bat` file.
-Edit the path to point where you downloaded this repository.
+1. Open the `run_flash.bat` file.
+2. Edit the path to point where you downloaded this repository.
 Ideally, the desktop.
 For me, it looks like `python C:\Users\Henry\Desktop\flash\flash_timer.py`

 Make sure to save it.
 Now you can double-click this bat file to run the script.

+**Yes you will see a black terminal open and close immediately, I did not just hack you, this is so that **only** the flash timer app stays open instead of an additional black console windows.

 ### Change hot keys
 If you want to change the hot keys open the `flash_timer.py` (open with any text editor) - and update the `key_for_x` variables at the very top.